 - The cheapest POS plan in Rhode Island is the BlueCHiP Direct Advance 4650/9300 from Blue Cross Blue Shield of Rhode Island.

-This depends on many different factors, but an individual on the silver plan should expect to pay around $413 per month.
+This depends on many factors, but an individual on the silver plan should expect to pay around $413 monthly.
 The national average monthly cost of health insurance is $541.

 Does Rhode Island have free healthcare?

 Depending on your eligibility, you may be able to access free healthcare in Rhode Island through Medicaid.